 Physical Suicide Deterrent System and Wind Retrofit Environmental Compliance Monitoring Services, RFQ/RFP No. 2017-B-09.
 On November 21, 2016, the District issued a Request for Statement of Qualifications and Proposals (RFQ/RFP) to engage consultants to provide environmental compliance monitoring services during construction of Contract No. 2016-B-1, Golden Gate Bridge Physical Suicide Deterrent and Wind Retrofit.
 On December 20, 2016, the Office of the District Secretary received proposals from two teams.
 On January 27, 2017, the Board of Directors, by Resolution No. 2017-002, approved the award of a Professional Service Agreement to Environmental Science Associates, of San Francisco, CA, in an amount not to exceed \$882,831.
 The Notice to Proceed was issued effective February 16, 2017.
-The consultant is performing site surveys and employee training and assisting the District with review of the construction Contractor's environmental submittals.
+The consultant is performing site surveys and employee training and monitoring the construction Contractor's operations for compliance with the environmental permits.